Fish Springs herd not part of July 29 Pine Nut roundup

 The BLM is conducting the gather under the DOI-BLM-NV-C020-2016-0020-EA Pine Nut Mountain Gather Plan Environmental Assessment decision signed on Nov.
 28, 2017.
 Access the decision record and determination of National Environmental Policy Act adequacy at https://goo.gl/uqpD2w.

 Once the gather is underway, the BLM will post gather reports and additional information on its website at https://go.usa.gov/xEXxR.
-For technical information, contact John Axtell, Wild Horse and Burro Specialist at (775) 885-6146 or jaxtell@blm.gov.
+For technical information, contact John Axtell, wild horse and burro specialist, at 775-885-6146 or jaxtell@blm.gov.